hotmodelsactress.com

 He was nominated for the Blockbuster Entertainment Award for Favorite Comedy Team for his role as Robert "Bobby" K. Bowfinger in satirical buddy comedy film Bowfinger (1999).

-The Man with Two Brains (1983) science fiction comedy as Dr. Michael Hfuhruhurr
+The Man with Two Brains (1983) - Dr. Michael Hfuhruhurr

 Best TV Shows